What is Iyengar Yoga?

 Our current classes are not suitable in pregnancy unless you have been attending regularly already before you became pregnant.

 I’ve got a back problem.
 Will yoga help?

 Many people take up yoga because of common back problems and find that Iyengar yoga helps.
-We need to know about any more serious back injuries before you come to class.
+However, we would need to know about any more serious back injuries before we could recommend a general class.

 What is the registration process?